ejreyme/ktor-starter/README.md

-Here’s a clean, professional project description for your GitHub repository based on the structure and probable use of **Ktor** (from your directory and typical naming conventions):

----

 # Ktor Starter

 A simple, modern starter template for building server-side applications with [Ktor](https://ktor.io/) in Kotlin.
 This project serves as a boilerplate to help you quickly initialize a new Ktor application, with everything you need to get started: a basic configuration, organized source structure, and essential Gradle setup.